mdn/content/files/en-us/web/api/rtcdatachannelstats/bytesreceived/index.md

 The **`bytesReceived`** property of the {{domxref("RTCDataChannelStats")}} dictionary returns the total number of payload bytes received on the associated {{domxref("RTCDataChannel")}}.

-Note that non-payload bytes, such as those for framing and in headers are not included.
+Note that non-payload bytes, such as those for framing and in headers, are not included.

 ## Value